Frol3z/Bjorn/README.md

 ![Renderer](rendering.png)

+Felina is a 3D renderer, i.e. a piece of software which takes a scene description as input and produces pretty visuals as output.
-Felina is a Vulkan renderer written in C++.
+It is written in C++20 and uses Vulkan 1.4 under the hood.

-Initially started as a simple project with the goal of learning the Vulkan API, it has since evolved into a small (relatively speaking) framework which is actively being extended.
-Its purpose is to provide a space for experimenting on topics such as real time rendering and game development.
+This project started as a way of learning the Vulkan API and getting some hands-on experience on C++, then it became more of a tool to study and experiment with real-time rendering techniques that pique my interests.
+Sometimes some quality of life features outside of real-time rendering are added to improve the user experience, e.g. basic user interface, abstractions, etc.

+Currently I'm working on adding texture supports on my materials.

 # Features
 - simple user interface
 - full deferred rendering pipeline
 - material system using Blinn-Phong lighting model
+- glTF scene loading
 # Roadmap
 ## Short term
 - texture support
 - multiple lights
-- improved UX
+- improve UX
-- glTF loading
 ## Long term
 - PBR materials
 - cascaded shadow maps